fchristant/TagDragon/README.md

 TagDragon - jQuery Autosuggest plugin
 =========

-**Note**: TagDragon used to be a commercial jQuery plugin.
-It is hereby free, donated to the community to use, fork and improve.
+**Note**: TagDragon used to be a mandatory donationware jQuery plugin.
+As of now it is free, donated to the community to use, fork and improve.
 Support by the original author is limited.
 Use as you wish.

 ####Introduction
 Tagdragon is a simple, robust and configurable autosuggest plugin that allows you to easily implement *auto suggest* or *type-ahead* functionality on your web page.